Looking for an honest review of Instant Email Empire?

 So they are real, but they have nothing to do with the program itself.
 Rather, this is a way to imply the program is somehow being ‘featured’ in the news when it’s not, to build credibility.

-After this, a man named ‘Bobby’ introduces himself as some internet guru who’s made over $1.4 million online…
+After this, a man named ‘Bobby’ introduces himself as an internet guru who’s made over $1.4 million online…

 Anyway, the remainder of the video goes on and on about how much money you can make, how easy it’ll be and so forth.
 The usual hype I’ve come to expect in this space after reviewing hundreds of programs over the past few years.